This keto pumpkin spice ice cream is for all you pumpkin spice latte fans doing keto.

 It also has a 0% impact on blood sugar.
 You could also use the stevia and erythritol-based brand Pyure for this no-bake cheesecake if you’re a fan of stevia.

-This is the only stevia brand that I would even consider because I find all others have an intense aftertaste that I can’t get past.
+This is the only stevia brand I would consider because I find all others have an intense aftertaste that I can’t get past.
 But if using Pyure you will want to use 1/2 the amount called for it’s a much sweeter option.

 You can also use Splenda, with great success if you have trouble sourcing a more natural alternative.